meerweeN/meerweeN.github.io/README.md

 - needs some more little touches

 - NOT meant for mobile / tablet uses

+- will not be made responsive

 #My-Portfolio v2